vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 ### Task 2: Schedule the SSIS Package

-1. Open SQL Server Management Studio and connect to your SQL Data Warehouse.
+1. Open SQL Server Management Studio and connect to your SQL Data Warehouse

-2. Execute the following to clean up the staging table that are being loaded by our SSIS package.
+2. Execute the following to clean up the staging table that are being loaded by our SSIS package

     ```
     TRUNCATE TABLE dbo.FactResellerSales_STAGE
     ```

 3. Launch the Chrome browser, and navigate to the Azure portal.
-From the Azure portal, navigate to the CohoDataFactory resource group, open your Azure Data Factory and click the **Author & Monitor** tile.
+From the Azure portal, navigate to the CohoDataFactory resource group, open your Azure Data Factory and click the **Author & Monitor** tile

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image77.png)

-4. Click the edit button on the left side of the Data Factory portal.
+4. Click the edit button on the left side of the Data Factory portal

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image78.png)

-5. Click the **+** symbol and select **Pipeline**.
+5. Click the **+** symbol and select **Pipeline**

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image79.png)

-6. Expand **General**, then drag the **Execute SSIS Package** activity onto the canvas.
+6. Expand **General**, then drag the **Execute SSIS Package** activity onto the canvas

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image80.png)

-7. Change the name of your activity to Load stage tables.
+7. Change the name of your activity to Load stage tables

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image81.png)

-8. Switch to the setting tab, set the Azure SSIS IR to **Azure-SSIS**, change your logging level to **Verbose**, and set your package path to **Azure-SSIS/DataLoad/Package.dtsx**.
+8. Switch to the setting tab, set the Azure SSIS IR to **Azure-SSIS**, change your logging level to **Verbose**, and set your package path to **Azure-SSIS/DataLoad/Package.dtsx**

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image82.png)